nickeubank/ds4humans/docs/_sources/30_questions/27_passive_external_general.md

 ![example of two models that look similar over ranges with data but extrapolate very differently outside that range](images/extrapolation.jpg)

-In addition to reducing overfitting, strategies like regularization are designed to constrain the "wonkiness" of models outside the domain on which they were trained, but almost by definition, absent data in those extended ranges, there's no way to know for certain whether the model will generalize.
+Strategies like regularization are designed to constrain the "wonkiness" of models with the goal of making them less likely to go crazy outside the parameter range on which they were trained.
+Almost by definition, however, absent data in those extended ranges, there's no way to know for certain whether the model will generalize.

 ### What Constitutes Extrapolation?

-In the example above, the term extrapolation refers to predicting values below 0 and above 2.
-But what constitutes an extrapolation depends in part on the complexity of the model.
+In the example above, "extrapolation" refers to predicting values below 0 and above 2.
+However, what constitutes an extrapolation depends in part on the complexity of the model.
 With a nice, interpretable linear model, it's not hard to have confidence that the model will make a reasonable prediction for $x=0.5$, even though that specific value wasn't in the training data.

 But when working with highly non-linear models — neural networks, random forests, etc. — that aren't interpretable and aren't constrained to smooth functional forms — the only place one can feel sure of the behavior of the model is at the exact data points tested.
-The same flexibility that allows these models to accommodate unusual non-linear relationships can also lead to bizarre behavior either between points in the training data, or where the model has over-accommodated a couple of idiosyncratic training examples (such as odd cases *or* observations with data entry errors).
+The same flexibility that allows these models to accommodate unusual non-linear relationships can also lead to bizarre behavior either between points in the training data or where the model has over-accommodated a couple of idiosyncratic training examples (such as odd cases *or* observations with data entry errors).

 For example, a credit risk model may make perfectly reasonable predictions for: